Operational models of temperature superpositions: Operational models of temperature superpositions

+In cases where $v$ and $w$ do form an identity, we can further reduce the partial inner products of Eq.~\eqref{eq:BigPhi}, and arrive at the corresponding special case of Eq.~\eqref{eq:2bathfinaliso}:

-In an interferometric scenario like in Fig.~\ref{fig:2BathMZInterferometer} the visibility of the final interference pattern contains relevant information about the dynamics and correlations developed between the involved systems.
+So we see that the form of Eq.~\eqref{eq:2bathfinaliso} has crucial implications for the system's coherence, and thus the extent to which one can speak about any kind of coherence in the final state of the probe (or of the temperature).
+This result can be understood through the complementarity between quantum coherence and which-path information---via the analogy with the Mach-Zehnder interferometer in Fig.~\ref{fig:2BathMZInterferometer}.
+In an interferometric scenario like in Fig.~\ref{fig:2BathMZInterferometer} the visibility of the final interference pattern contains relevant information about the dynamics and correlations that develop between the involved systems.
 Recall that visibility is quantified by the magnitude of the off-diagonal elements of the final state~\cite{Mandel1991, Englert1996}.
 Here that final state is that of the control, and the visibility is equivalently the contrast of the interference pattern obtained by measuring the control in a superposition basis.